IndigoUnited/js-dejavu/README.md

 Users are encouraged to declare
 ['use strict'](https://developer.mozilla.org/en/JavaScript/Strict_mode) while
-using the strict build, otherwise some code might fail silently.
+using the `dejavu` strict mode, otherwise some code might fail silently.

 This can happen because `dejavu` uses `Object.freeze` and `Object.seal` to lock classes and instances, guaranteeing that no one changes the behaviour of your